junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 <br>

 #### draft notes

-**IMPORTANT NOTE:** when Michael helps Lucifer free, Lucifer menaces to kill them, Cas uses wings to protect Dean/Sam (claimed visual element)

-the ghost friends/family will also be there when Sam/Dean need help take back control, for once they're not saving the worlds all by themselves, they have everyone they loved and loved them with them, they are loved and strong, *that* is the actual fundamental brightest light, the love for everyone and everything in the world)

 Cas is still in the dying state when Sam/Dean go to Heaven and explode, Cas's grace leaves him and ascend to Empty as he dies, but he struggles to fight it one last time, has to make sure Dean/Sam are safe, so his grace goes to Heaven, seeing other remaining angels are saved, Dean/Sam are saved, so he's ready for his own death, Dean/Sam choose to live again and Dean knows now Cas is really dying, but he insists one last time to hang on for him.
 Dean/Sam comes back to life, Dean saves Cas.